 Common mistakes people make trying to get rid of raccoons:

+These �masked bandits� are trying animals because they are quite fearless.
+It is difficult, if not impossible, to drive them away.
 Loud noises and bright lights do not faze them.
 Even if you face off with them, they will be nonplussed.
 They are not easily intimidated.

 Here is an email I received from a customer, frustrated by some typical mischievous behavior: